Rpayet/CitronShowcase/README.md

 This project aims to program a game based on pre-existing rules.
 The goal is to create an interactive and entertaining gaming experience for players.

+It's a side-project realise on my free time, to improve my skills in programming and to have fun.
+Still on development, the game is not yet available to play.

 ## Rules

 The game follows a set of rules that dictate the gameplay mechanics and objectives.
 These rules ensure fair competition and provide a framework for players to strategize and make decisions.